 The spirit of gentleness is foundational for being successful as a listener, because being on the receiving end of whatever the speaker is sending our way typically provides us with invitations to change our goal, go into self-preservation mode, and start creating distance.
 Instead, we must choose to listen past the things we want to disagree with or get offended by and stay positioned toward collaboration and connection.

-2. DEMONSTRATE THAT YOUR FIRST OBJECTIVE IN THE CONFRONTATION IS UNDERSTANDING.
+2. DEMONSTRATE THAT YOUR FIRST OBJECTIVE IN CONFRONTATION IN MARRIAGE IS UNDERSTANDING.

 One of Stephen Covey’s Seven Habits is “Seek first to understand,” and this is certainly critical to every successful confrontation.
 The listening role is uniquely positioned to seek understanding of the three core pieces of information that need to be clarified and addressed: